-(The following a guest blog by author Kristen Hogrefe.
-See the “Guest Bloggers” section for more info on Kristen.)
+The following a guest blog by author Kristen Hogrefe.
+Check out her site for more encouragement.

 Life sometimes feels like a wheel, and I ask the question, “Haven’t I been here before?”
 When I was a teen, I thought I’d have everything figured out in my twenties.

 Nope.
 And now, I hold no such illusions for my thirties or thereafter.

 Just as so many of you are gearing up to start school and move away to college, I’m starting a new adventure that gives me a fresh perspective on how some of you may feel.
 I just moved away from my hometown, got a new apartment and am beginning a job as a marketing director and barista for The Hollow.
 (Yes, coffee and ice cream really do fuel the world or at least make it a livable place.)

 After a weekend at my parent’s home, I pulled out of the driveway and suddenly found tears streaming down my face.
 What on earth!

 Homesickness.
 It’s the emotion we can’t put our fingers on when we’re seeing the familiar disappear in our rear-view mirror and our eyes start to burn.

 It’s normal, and in fact, it might just be a good thing.